Anku5hk/Programmers_guide_to_Python/book.md

 * **super()**: This is a built-in function used access any child's/parent's methods/variables inside of a child class, it is very similar to 'super' keyword in Java.
 When called it returns a temporary object of parent class which then can be used to access to all of its methods/variables.
 * **Method Resolution Order (MRO)**: Is the order in which Python looks for a method in hierarchy of classes.
 The general order is **child -> parent1 -> parent2...**.
 When a method/variable is searched, it is looked for in this order.
 Any name collision is avoided by following this order.
 * Inheritance is a powerful concept and is used pretty much all the time when a software is designed using a OOP based language.
-* Four types of Inheritance.
+* Four types of Inheritance are shown below.
 1. **Single**: A Child/sub class only inherits a single Parent/Super Class.
 ```Python
 class MyParent: